-Although set in fascinating natural scenery, Front Mountain is mostly known for its historical and religious value.
-Once a pilgrim destination, it holds several Taoist and Buddhist temple sites and other historical relics and covers an area of 15 square kilometers.
-Some of the most important attractions include Tiansi Cave, Jianfugong Temple, Shangqinggong Temple, Yuqinggong Temple, Yuanminggong Temple, Zushi Temple, Laojunge Temple and Chaoyang Cave.
+Although located in fascinating natural scenery, Front Mountain is mostly known for its historical and religious distinction.
+Once a pilgrim destination, it is home to several Taoist and Buddhist temple sites and other historical relics, and covers an area of 15 square kilometers.
+Among its most important attractions are Tianshi Cave, Jianfugong Temple, Shangqinggong Temple, Yuqinggong Temple, Yuanminggong Temple, Zushi Temple, Laojunge Temple and Chaoyang Cave.

-Initially built in 730, during Tang Dynasty, Jianfugong Temple complex consists of two halls, three courtyards, and nearby Yuanyun Pavilion.
+Initially built in 730 AD, during the Tang Dynasty, Jianfugong Temple complex consists of two halls, three courtyards, and the nearby Yuanyun Pavilion.

-The temple went through several reconstructions during the years.
-It is considered as one of the highlights of Mt.
+The temple went through several reconstructions down through the years.
+It is viewed as one of the highlights of Mt.
 Qingcheng and the original structure used to be larger than the current remains.
 It is said that Ningfengzi, a character of Chinese mythology, spent some time in this temple.
-A stream passes by Jianfugong Temple which, along with lush greenery, makes the site a pleasant place to get some rest before you go on for more sightseeing.
+A stream passes by Jianfugong Temple which, along with lush greenery, makes the site a pleasant place for some rest, before you proceed with more sightseeing.

-Back Mountain is situated 15 kilometers away from Front Mountain and is connected to it by a bus line.
+Back Mountain is 15 kilometers from Front Mountain and is connected to it by a bus line.
 With much less historical interest, it is a good destination for hiking and meeting up with nature.
-Woods, streams, tea plantations and Five Dragons Gorge offer some peaceful moments and some fascinating views.
-A visit to Back Mountain is the best way to relax in a calming natural environment after sightseeing at Front Mountain.
+Woods, streams, tea plantations and Five Dragons Gorge provide peaceful moments and fascinating views.
+A visit to Back Mountain is a good way to relax in a calm natural environment, after sightseeing at Front Mountain.